Main Areas of the Administration Tool¶

 - Right click on one of them and click Drop.

-Above the Elements Tree, you can find the Quick Search.
+Above the Server Explorer, you can find the Quick Search.
 Type the name of the element you are looking or select the type of that element.

 The “Work Space” is the main part of the Tool and it is where all the dialogs are displayed.
 You can open several elements at once.
 They will be opened in tabs.
 Any tab can be moved to a new window and be moved back to the main window.